 Bhagavan may take on different means to different people and in different traditions.
 In some Hindu traditions it is used to indicate the Supreme Being having a personal side (a personal God).
 Used in this way, Bhagavan is quite similar to a Christian understanding of God.
 Bhagavan may also be used as a title of veneration, often translated as "Lord", as in "Bhagavan Krishna".
 Buddha is also venerated with this title, which is often translated into "the Blessed One".

-"Loka", realm, plane, planes of existence, is another term worth telling of.
+"Loka", realm, plane, plane of existence, is another term worth telling of.
 Prabhupada translates it into "planet", while Sivananda tends to use "world" and "worlds" for it.
-The central meaning of the term is "realm", through.
-For example, swargaloka is heaven (swarga = heaven, loka = plane, realm).
+The meaning not to be missed is "realm".
+For example, swargaloka is heaven (swarga = heaven, loka = plane (realm, region, place, space, company etc).

 Dharmakshetre kurukshetre samavetaa yuyutsavah;